 Membership in ROHVA is open to reliable firms who have been in business at least two years with a history of good business ethics and an interest in the common welfare of the recreational off-highway vehicle community.
-Full (voting) membership is available to those firms currently engaged in the business of manufacturing, importing, or wholesale distribution of recreational off-highway vehicles as defined by the Board of Trustees, in the United States.
+Full (voting) membership is available to those firms currently engaged in the business of manufacturing, importing, or wholesale distribution of recreational off-highway vehicles as defined by the Board of Directors, in the United States.
 Associate (non-voting) membership is available to those firms intending to manufacture, import or wholesale distribute ROVs within one year of the date of application.

 Here are just some of the functions ROHVA provides for its members: